Harly-1506/Dual-Domain-Attention/README.md

 performance compared to existing state-of-the-art methods.

 ## Experiments:
+These DDA blocks are tested when attached to Resnet networks and the results are shown in the table below
 |     Models            |     Pre-trained    |     FER2013 (%)    |     RAF-DB (%)    |
 |-----------------------|--------------------|--------------------|-------------------|
 |     Resnet34          |     Image-Net      |     72.80%         |     86.70%        |